wynand1004/SimplePythonGameLibrary/README.md

 **Design Principles**

- - Use only built-in modules
+ - Use only standard modules
  - Python 2.x and 3.x compatibility
  - Cross-platform (Linux, Mac, and Windows)